zeroxoneafour/polonium/readme.md

 ## features

--   Works in Wayland Plasma 6.0 and up (needs KWin 6.0.3 installed to drag tiles with the mouse)
+-   Works in Wayland Plasma 6.0.4 and up
 -   Custom moddable tiling engine backend
 -   Edit tile sizes with the integrated KWin GUI
 -   Move and tile windows with your mouse and keyboard